-During the year ended 31st March 2022, there is no circumstance of any event between the Group and its customers which will have a significant impact on the Group's business and on which the Group's success depends.
-The account of key relationship with employees and suppliers on which the Group's success depends is set out in the section "Environmental, Social and Governance Report" on pages 17 to 30.
+During the year ended 31st March 2023, there is no circumstance of any event between the Group and its customers which will have a significant impact on the Group's business and on which the Group's success depends.
+The account of key relationship with employees and suppliers on which the Group's success depends as set out in the section "Environmental, Social and Governance Report" on pages 16 to 27.